rsvim/rfc/3-JavaScriptRuntime.md

 ### TypeScript Support

-V8 engine is exclusively designed to run javascript code and does not support TypeScript.
-To address this, typescript code must be translated into js through a transformation process, enabling V8 engine to execute it.
+V8 engine is exclusively designed to run JavaScript code and does not support TypeScript.
+To address this, ts code must be transformed into js, thus enables V8 engine to evaluate it.

 ### Load Module